Supervisors approve Metromont rezoning, deny pole construction

-The Frederick County Board of Supervisors on Wednesday granted the Metromont Corporation a rezoning request but denied the company permission to construct a 180-foot monopole telecommunications tower.
+The Frederick County Board of Supervisors on Wednesday granted the Metromont Corporation a request to rezone two parcels totaling 44.72 acres.

-The supervisors unanimously approved the rezoning of two parcels totaling 44.72 acres belonging to Metromont.

 Metromont, which purchased Shockey Precast Group in 2018, designs and manufactures custom-made concrete components with its headquarters located at 219 Stine Lane.
 The company plans to use the rezoned land to store products awaiting delivery, tractor-trailer parking and outdoor storage.

-Note: This story has been corrected to reflect that Kimberly Henry requested the telecommunications pole.